programmfabrik/fylr-plugin-custom-data-type-finto/README.md

 ## updater
 * An automatic update mechanism is integrated.
-In the baseconfiguration, you can configure how often the update mechanism runs in the background (1 to 7 times a week).
 The updater iterates over each occurrence of the new data type and requests the FINTO API with the given URI.
 The result of this query is compared with the content in the fylr-database.
-If necessary, the status of the field content is updated.
+If necessary, the value is updated.